luciopaiva/heapify/CONTRIBUTING.md

 ### Naming convention

-Variables, methods and instance properties should be lower `camelCase`, class names should be upper `CamelCase`, constants should be upper flat case.
+Variables, methods and instance properties should be `lowerCamelCase`, class names should be `UpperCamelCase`, constants should be `UPPER_FLAT_CASE`.

 Avoid single-letter and cryptic names - be descriptive.